 While the social learning group was getting off the ground, a new non-profit research center was incorporated in Eugene, the Oregon Research Institute (ORI).
 ORI was the brainchild of Paul Hoffman, an assistant professor from the UO psychology department who had been inspired by “think tanks” in the San Francisco area.

 The group that was to become OSLC began to take shape during the ORI years.
 The group was based on a variety of ideas, including the ongoing hiring of bright, multitalented, and flexible people for each of the jobs within the group; the maintenance of a relaxed and informal work environment; and the importance of spending time together outside of work.
-This environment has contributed to a variety of people staying with the group for many years, such as Mary Perry.
-Mary was hired in 1967, served as one of OSLC’s first administrators, and today continues to serve as an OSLC Administrative Officer.
+This environment has contributed to a variety of people staying with the group for many years.

 The Clinical Research Years: The 1970’s

-By the mid-1970’s, the rapidly expanding and highly successful ORI was showing signs of institutional strain, and in 1976, Patterson, Reid, and colleagues left to form their “own institute”.
-Other groups left as well, and the original ORI collapsed.
+By the mid-1970’s, the rapidly expanding and highly successful ORI was showing signs of institutional strain, and in 1976, Patterson, Reid, and colleagues left to form a new institute.

 At the social learning group’s newly opened clinic and research center, work continued on the development of interventions for a widening set of problems, including children who steal and parents who abuse their children.
 Bob Conger served as the first clinical director.
 Patricia Chamberlain eventually took over this job, and Marion Forgatch, Kate Kavanagh, Tom Dishion, Mark Weinrott, and others worked on both research and therapy projects.
 As the clinical work expanded, Matt Fleischman did early work on the dissemination of parent training to service settings such as child welfare.

-Around this time, The National Institute of Mental Health (NIMH) of the U.S. Public Health Service began to strongly encourage the group to expand their research portfolio to include longitudinal studies of the development of childhood aggression.
+Around this time, the National Institute of Mental Health (NIMH) began to strongly encourage the group to expand their research portfolio to include longitudinal studies of the development of childhood aggression.
 Dennis Moore, Rolf Loeber, Magda Stouthamer-Loeber, Tom Dishion, Margaret McKean, Marion Forgatch, Will Mayer, Karen Schmaling, and others worked on a “planning study” funded by NIMH to prepare for a comprehensive longitudinal study.